-Just being in the great outdoors is a magical experience all its own.
-But, when that magic means exploring the longest canopy walk in the country from four stories high in the treetops, ecotouring through more than 19,000 acres of some of Michigan's richest wildlife habitat, or trekking along almost 100 miles of scenic trails — dotted by pocket parks and prime nooks for birding — you know you've found a place that'll leave you filled with wonder.
+Just being in the great outdoors is a magical experience.
+But, when that magic means exploring the longest canopy walk in the country, ecotouring through some of Michigan's richest wildlife habitat, or trekking almost 100 miles of scenic trails — you know you've found a place that'll leave you filled with wonder.

-On guided ecotour, rented bike, or just your own two feet — Pure Michigan's raw, unfiltered beauty is yours to feel firsthand.
-Just bring your sense of adventure; our Great Lakes Bay trails and treetop adventures, wetlands and wildlife await!
+On guided ecotour, rented bike, or just your own two feet — Pure Michigan's unfiltered beauty is yours to feel firsthand.
+Just bring your sense of adventure.
+Our Great Lakes Bay trails and treetop adventures, wetlands and wildlife await!

 Natural Wonders + Outdoor Adventures

-Dow Gardens — Midland — 110 acres of breathtaking botanical gardens, connected to above-mentioned Whiting Forest by pedestrian bridge.
-Explore everything from the Color Garden to the Rose Garden, stroll the Stream Walk to see an abundance of tulips in spring or over 20,000 annual varieties in summer, and ponder in nature at Pineside — a secluded grove with a peaceful reflecting pool.
+Dow Gardens (Midland) 110 acres of breathtaking botanical gardens, connected to above-mentioned Whiting Forest by pedestrian bridge.
+Explore everything from the Color Garden to the Rose Garden and stroll the Stream Walk.
+See over 22,000 flowering bulbs in spring and more than 35,000 annuals in spring & summer, and ponder in nature at Pineside — a secluded grove with a peaceful reflecting pool.

-Sunrise Pedal Trolley and PedAle Trolley — Bay City, Frankenmuth — Hop aboard these custom-built, eight- to 16-person trolleys — in both Bay City and Frankenmuth — and pedal off into the sunset, surrounded by natural beauty!
+Sunrise Pedal Trolley and PedAle Trolley (Bay City, Frankenmuth) Hop aboard these custom-built, eight- to 16-person trolleys — in both Bay City and Frankenmuth — and pedal off into the sunset, surrounded by natural beauty!
 Don't have enough riders to rent the full trolley?
-Buy single seats on Frankenmuth's PedAle Trolley or try the new Sunrise Circle Cruiser in Bay City for smaller crews of up to six!
+Buy single seats on Frankenmuth's PedAle Trolley or try the Sunrise Circle Cruiser in Bay City for smaller crews of up to six!

 Trails, Hiking + Biking